Official Name: Commonwealth of Australia

-- Executive: chief of state Queen Elizabeth II represented by Governor General Sir Peter Cosgrove; head of government Prime Minister Anthony John Abbott; Deputy Prime Minister Warren Truss; cabinet nominated by prime minister
+Executive: Chief of state Queen Elizabeth II represented by Governor General David HURLEY; Head of Government Prime Minister Scott MORRISON; Cabinet nominated by prime minister

-- Legislative: bicameral Federal Parliament consisting of the Senate (76 seats) and the House of Representatives (150 seats)
+Legislative: Bicameral Federal Parliament consisting of the Senate (76 seats) and the House of Representatives (151 seats)

-- Judicial: High Court consisting of a chief justice and six other justices.
+Judicial: High Court consisting of a chief justice and six other justices.
 Appointed for life with mandatory retirement at age 70

 The legal system is based on English common law.
 Australia has accepted compulsory International Court of Justice (ICJ) jurisdiction with reservations.
 The country also accepts International Criminal Court (ICC) jurisdiction with conditions.